 Bernard describes the position as resembling Navasana, a seated posture with the legs held at 45 degrees from the body, the torso leaning backwards with a rounded back and the palms placed on the floor by the thighs.

 Importantly, Bernard states that the yogi should be familiar with Padmasana (lotus position) before attempting Vajroli mudra.
 Otherwise, the back will not be strong enough to support the position.

 But truly, you should not do Vajroli mudra

 If you are not an advanced yogi do not use Vajroli mudra.
 The magazine of Satyananda Saraswati’s Bihar School of Yoga states that the move is legitimate.
 However, it should only be practised in full after the first six practices are completed.

 The magazine states that it is best to “begin with the simple contraction of the urogenital muscles and later the sucking up of liquids”.

 But this mag is apparently the odd one out.
 Because everyone else says Vajroli mudra is a big “no. no”.

 Writing for Yoga International, Sarah Garden and Colin Hall state that today hardly anyone in their right mind even attempts Vajroli Mudra.
-And Rai Bahadur Srisa Chandra Vasu [translator of yoga texts] states that the move is obscene and oughtn’t be practised at all.
+And Rai Bahadur Srisa Chandra Vasu [translator of yoga texts] states that the move is obscene and oughtn’t to be practised at all.

 For some better ideas, read my guide to couples meditation techniques.